Hello, and a happy 2020! It’s taken me a while to catch up after 2019, but now I’m raring to go.

 The plots are also about relationships, whether that be a good one or a bad one.
 There are light times within the darkness, and often a mystery to solve.
 They’re about friendship and romance and always a little hope.
 There’s laughter, tears and crime.
 In other words, they are a total mash-up of women’s fiction and crime.

-As I am too busy with Mel’s books at the moment, but still feeling the urge to write women’s fiction too, I decided to create a similar thing to The Estate Series, by basing a series on a street in a nice little town.
+As I am too busy with Mel’s books at the moment, but still feeling the urge to write women’s fiction too, I decided to write a book with a similar theme to The Estate Series, by basing a series on a street in a nice little town.
 The neighbours know each other and, for the most part, are happy to mix together.
 Most of them have grown up in the town, called Somerley.
 Of course, there will be friendship and romance, but there will also be tension, fall-outs and hurt.
 All these are part of everyday life.

 If you’d like to find out more about The Estate Series, pop over to Mel’s website.